emacs-mirror/emacs/mps/manual/source/reference/index.rst

-    (:c:func:`mps_class_lo`), for example, will walk all objects since they are validly formatted whether they are black or :term:`white`. :term:`Padding objects <padding object>` may be visited at the pool classes discretion, the client should handle this case.
+    (:c:func:`mps_class_lo`), for example, will walk all objects since they are validly formatted whether they are black or :term:`white`. :term:`Padding objects <padding object>` may be visited at the pool classes discretion, the :term:`client program` should handle this case.

     The function *f* may not allocate memory or access any automatically-managed memory except within *object*.

     .. seealso::

-        :ref:`topic-arena`.
+        :ref:`topic-arena`, :ref:`topic-format`.

 .. c:function:: mps_bool_t mps_arena_has_addr(mps_arena_t arena, mps_addr_t addr)